haoyuanz13/haoyuanz13.github.io/_pages/about.md

 --------------
 After my graduation from **@[Zhejing Zhoushan High School](http://www.zjzszx.cn)** in June, 2012, I went to Beijing, China for my four-year undergraduate program **@[Beijing Institute of Technology](http://www.bit.edu.cn/)**, major in Electrical Engineering.

 At my senior year in 2015, I got an admission of Exchange Program from **@[The Hong Kong Polytechnic University](https://www.polyu.edu.hk/web/en/home/index.html)**, learning Computer Science and HCI(Human-Computer Interaction).
 At June, 2016, I finished my undergraduate program and obtained the Bachelor Degree in Science Engineering.

-Same year,
+That same year, I got an offer from the **@[University of Pennsylvania](https://www.upenn.edu/)**, major in Robotics, Master Program.
+Supervised by **[Dr. Jianbo Shi](http://www.cis.upenn.edu/~jshi/)**, my main research and interests are about computer vision, also a lover of the 3D Vision issue, including the Structure from Motion, Visual Slam and AR algorithm.

+After two-year learning and working **@[GRASP Lab](https://www.grasp.upenn.edu/)**, I became experienced in both traditional and modern computer vision (deep learning based) algorithms, also with strong coding ability.
+Finally, I received my first master degree at May, 2018.